-Pride in Practice is a quality assurance support service that strengthens and develops your relationship with your lesbian, gay, bisexual and trans (LGBT) patients within your local community.
+Pride in Practice is a quality assurance support service that strengthens and develops Primary Care Services relationship with their lesbian, gay, bisexual and trans (LGBT) patients within the local community.

 Pride in Practice is suitable for all Primary Care Services, including GP Practices, Dentists, Pharmacies and Optometrists.

 Endorsed by The Royal College of GP’s, Pride in Practice is a support package that enables you to effectively and confidently meet the needs of your LGBT patients.It supports you in meeting the requirements of your Clinical Commissioning Group, the Care Quality Commission and other bodies you work with.